ZsakaiBalint/integration-ts-example/README.md

 ![login](https://github.com/user-attachments/assets/33e97187-8a28-4286-b6c3-d8c5afd793bd)

-Adjust the `registerIntegrationDriver` request to fit your driver and network settings.
-Use a reachable IP address in `driver_url`:
+Adjust the `/integrations/driver/registerIntegrationDriver` request to fit your driver and network settings.
+Use a reachable IP address in "driver_url":

 ```
 {